unomaha-ag/cyber-awareness-quizzes/README.md

-# Module 1 Quiz
+# Quiz Repository

-A Pen created on CodePen.io.
-Original URL: [https://codepen.io/unoag/pen/dyEoyWa](https://codepen.io/unoag/pen/dyEoyWa).
+This repository holds the assets for the quizzes.